 One of the central themes of my articles on Financial Expert is that investing is for everyone.
-This includes people of any age and folks who don’t yet feel confident about how investing works.
+This includes people of any age and folks who don’t yet feel confident about how investing works or what to invest in now.
 If you’re searching for ‘Investing for Dummies’ then this might include you.

 Sound investing might hold the key to a prosperous future and a richer quality of life.
 Therefore investing should be of interest to anyone with savings or an income.

 - Online education, such as the online investment training or free investing courses found here on Financial Expert

 - Investing books, such as this article’s namesake ‘Investing for Dummies‘ authored by Tony Levene

 For this reason, Financial Expert is a great place to start on your learning journey towards investing.
 Other learning resources such as planet education can assist.